St. Ursula Catholic School

-St. Ursula Catholic School or Sekolah Menengah Katolik Santa Ursula is an all-female Catholic school located in Jakarta, Indonesia.
+Santa Ursula Catholic School or Sekolah Katolik Santa Ursula is an all-female Catholic school located in Jakarta, Indonesia.
 It is located next to Jakarta Cathedral and Filateli Post Office.
 The school has a branch in BSD, Tangerang.
 After its initial establishment as an Ursuline Convent in 1859, the Ursulines established the Prinses Juliana School in Batavia in 1912.
-At present, the school is known as St. Ursula Catholic School.
+At present, the school is known as Santa Ursula Catholic School.
+The school has been attended by the daughter of Indonesia's founding father, Sukarno, the daughters of Indonesia's first vice president, Mohammad Hatta, along with other notable public figures in Indonesia.

 History

 The Order of St. Ursula from Rotterdam was the first of the many groups of sisters who entered the Dutch Indies.
 In 1858 they founded a convent by the name of Ursulinen Klooster, with their first convent in Nordwijk (Jalan Juanda) named St. Mary Convent.
 A year later the first convent located in Noordwijk became overcrowded and some activities were moved to a bigger house in Postweg (Jalan Pos).
 A new building was eventually developed and became known as Kleine Klooster ("small cloister"), to distinguish it from the older Saint Mary's convent, known as Groote klooster ("big cloister").

 A Neogothic chapel was later added in 1888 and finally the Prinses Juliana School in 1912.
 After the independence of Indonesia, the school became known as St. Ursula Catholic School.